alastria/test-environment/README.md

         else
     ```

+  - Changed Quorum version to Consensys 2.6 instead of Alastria 2.2 (this is an upcoming change to Alastria-node environment.

+- **infrastructure/testnet/bin/start-node.sh**

+  - Added the `env PRIVATE_CONFIG=ignore` modifier in the node initialization.
+This is due to the Quorum update and a temporary change just to have the script working properly.

 - **TBD**:

   - Have a look at some potential problems of `set -e` command and maybe change all its occurrences: